 2. List Ways to Reduce Stress and Heal Adrenals

 Once you have figured out your stressors, symptoms, and stage it is time for the plan.
 My Journey to Feeling Better Planner is a great aid in this!

 It is vital to work with a doctor who knows about adrenal fatigue but it is also important to know as much about this conditions as possible so you can make more informed decisions as you work on your adrenal fatigue recovery plan.

 So read.
 There is so much info out there now.
 My blog is a great place for tips ;).
 I also really like the book written by Dr. Wilson.
 You can get it here.

 - Reduce stress by working on removing stressors.
 Some of them you can’t remove and that’s okay.

 - You can use effective stress relief methods to cope with them and strengthen your body to handle those stressors.
-I’ll give you some ideas for techniques that have worked for me.
+In a moment I’ll give you some ideas for techniques that have worked for me.

 Don’t try to do it all at once… that could be stressful.
 Baby steps.

 Support and nourish your adrenals back to health.
 I’ll tell you what I did in a moment.